Dabronzo/DJFlamingo/README.md

 #### Gig Details

-- This page display more completed information about a selected gig.
-The page uses the same template as the DJ view but in the case of the admin there is a button “Edit Gig” where direct the user to a form to edit that gig.
+- TThis page displays more extensive information about a selected gig.
+This page uses the same template as the DJ view, only in the case of the admin, there is a button “Edit Gig”, directing the user to a form to edit the gig.

 <br/>
 <details>